ExperiencersInternational/lyricfiles/README.md

 # lyricfiles
-just a dump of all my song lyric files since you can't find synced lyrics for some songs
+just a dump of all my song lyric files (that I made myself) since you can't find synced lyrics for some songs

 ## Tutorials